 When I create a third-party link to a product or service, I’ll search first for the best deals I can find from trusted retailers, and only then investigate the possibility of joining that retailer’s affiliate programme, if they have one.
-(They often don’t, hence many of the links are unaffiliated.)
+(They often don’t, hence many links are unaffiliated.)

 Final Obligatory Disclaimer